 In the meantime, I’ll do what I can to keep preaching the gospel of Get Rich Slowly.

 Want to start a site and potentially sell it for millions like JD?
-Take matters into your own hand and start your own business online!
+Take matters into your own hand and start your own business online through my step-by-step guide!
 It used to cost a fortune and a lot of employees to start your business.
-Now you can start it for next to nothing with Bluehost.
 Brand yourself online, connect with like-minded people, find new consulting gigs, and potentially make a good amount of income online one day by selling your product or recommending other great products.
 Not a day goes by where I’m not thankful for starting Financial Samurai in 2009.
 I have maximum freedom now thanks to working on my side-hustle while working for 2.5 years.
 You never know where your journey will take you!